 Know your watering days

-During Eastern Standard Time, watering is allowed one day per week on designated days.
+During daylight saving time, watering is allowed two days per week on designated days.
 Learn about districtwide watering restrictions.

 Pages focus on Indian River Lagoon’s health